cloudydeno/deno-aws_api/lib/README.md

   So instead of `import SQS from ...`, you'll do `import { SQS } from ....`.

-1. Removed `AbortSignal` inputs which were allowed everywhere previously.
-  These never did anything, and I'll add them back once Deno itself supports request cancellation.

 ## Changelog

+* `v0.5.0` on `2021-08-27`: codegen `v0.2`
-* `v0.5.0` on `2021-08-TBD`: Requires Deno 1.11 or later, for `crypto.randomUUID`.
+  * Support Deno 1.11 or later
-  * Using definitions from `aws-sdk-js@2.971.0`
+  * Use definitions from `aws-sdk-js@2.971.0`
   * Formalize `.makeNew(constructor)` method on `ApiFactory`
+  * Complete rewrite of the endpoint selection logic
+    * Automatically selects GovCloud or AWS China domains
+    * Uses the S3 and EC2 dualstack endpoints when offered.
   * Add `fixedEndpoint` option to `ApiFactory` for localstack, minio, etc.
-  * Automatically select GovCloud, AWS China, and the S3/EC2 dualstack endpoints.
+  * Remove pre-generated EC2 API because of how large it is on disk.
+  * Implement request cancellation via `AbortSignal` pass-thru
+  * Remove `/std/uuid` import in favor of `crypto.randomUUID()`
 * `v0.4.1` on `2021-05-23`: Also fix Deno 1.9 regression for unsigned requests.
   * Addresses startup issue when using EKS Pod Identity.
 * `v0.4.0` on `2021-05-01`: Deno 1.9 compatibility.
 Remove most less-common AWS services.